 When the people who attempt to steer this abuser towards the light are not themselves strong enough in their own life value system, they will be sucked into the darkness and might not find their way back to the light.

 This is why higher level spiritual or professional therapy is the preferred treatment for any individual who wants to improve their life, rather than reliance upon the opinion of amateur family and friends.

 Amateur family and friends who are emotionally entwined usually have these same issues as the person they attempt to help.
 This is why crisis based generational trauma exists (a topic for another note.)

 When these family and friends who have these same issues step in to help the abuser OR the abused, they do so in an attempt to deflect away from their own issues as I explained earlier.

 Scapegoating – Singling out one child, employee or member of a group of peers for unmerited negative treatment or blame.

 In other words, they often do so in attempt to make themselves look better than the person they to want to help.
-In fact, these helpful actions make them yet another abuser to the abused, as they use the abused person as a scapegoat to deflect their own thinking errors, i.e., “I’m helping you so I must be OK.”
+In fact, these helpful actions make them yet another perpetrator to the victim, as they use the victim as a scapegoat to deflect their own thinking errors, i.e., “I’m helping you so I must be OK.”

 What is more interesting is that these helpful people usually don’t know they do this for the wrong reasons.
 Their actions are survival and fear based and are derived from a subconscious level of thought.